 By building that level of certainty — when it comes to exactly what is being served, to how many people, and at what cost — into their operation, Brennan and Luna hope to be able to reduce food waste at their establishment, provide stable employment to their staff, and exercise greater creative latitude as they orchestrate the experience for diners anew every night.
 To make the change and signal it to customers, they’ve transitioned from Resy to Tock, a platform initially started by Nick Kokonas, the owner of Chicago restaurant Alinea, in an effort to curb the number of restaurant no-shows.

 The pressure of transitioning to pre-payment at Alma is eased by its close proximity to sister establishment Tinc Set, which opened last year.
 The more casual tapas bar shares a wall and kitchen with Alma, and patrons can always head there for a more spontaneous, order-what-you-will affair.

-As for the Carte Blanche, Alma has the format set up to run until the holidays, after which the restaurant will close for a break, before likely returning with the offer for the remaining winter months.
-“After that we’re going to see how it all goes, how it evolves.
+As for the Carte Blanche system, Alma has the format set up to run until the holidays, after which the restaurant will close for a break, before likely returning with the offer for the remaining winter months.
+“After that, we’re going to see how it all goes, how it evolves.
 But, yes, it might be something that becomes our new normal.”

 Alma is open Thursday to Sunday, from 6 p.m. to 11 p.m., at 1231 Avenue Lajoie.
 Reservations and pre-payment for its Carte Blanche offering can be made online.